jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/LavishIncomparableBumblebee' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _Louis XIV (1643-1715) spent an estimated 50% of France's annual Gross National Product on building and maintaining his Palace at Versailles.
 And he didn't even pay taxes.
 He was a self-described god on earth.
 I love to think about what Protagonist Kings would feel if they time-traveled to see this opulence.
-Credit: ._
+Credit: [Versailles: The Dream of a King](https://www.imdb.com/title/tt1167686/)._

 Most of society's money went to the leaders vanity and wasn't re-invested to help win the game of civilization.
 Main Street became increasingly unhappy as frontline problems piled up.
 Their houses were still thatched, hands still worn, and they did manual labor all day.
 They even paid all the taxes but were still banned from advancing in official society.